4 days helping wild animals in East Gippsland.

 Your Wildlife Guide provides detailed information of the formation of these mighty forests, and helps you search for Lyrebirds, parrots, goannas, wallabies and honeyeaters.
 Birds and reptiles are abundant, but other human visitors are few.

-First we walk into a large lowland (warm temperate) rainforest in search of birds and wallabies.
-Then we walk through a heathland and along a forest-lined river to its estuary in Australia’s Coastal Wilderness.
+First we walk into a large lowland (warm temperate) rainforest in search of birds including Topknot Pigeons, Superb Lyrebirds, Brown Gerygones, Black-faced Monarchs and Platypus and Swamp Wallabies (this area was not burnt).
+Then we walk through a heathland and along a forest-lined river – this area abuts a burnt area, so wildlife surveys here are particularly important.

-We search for Sea Eagles, cockatoos, kingfishers, swans and huge goanna lizards.
-We visit a quiet beach with a complex dune system and frequently see beach and ocean-going birds.
+We search for White-bellied Sea Eagles, Hooded Plovers, Gang-gang cockatoos, Turquoise Parrots, Azure Kingfishers and Jacky Lizards.
+We visit a quiet beach with a complex dune system and frequently see beach and ocean-going birds, and Australian Fur-seals.

 After lunch we take a walk on the nearby rocky headland, peering into rock pools, walking past wind-sculpted coastal shrubs looking at the expanse of the 90 mile beach.

-We spend a little time on a beautiful beach removing old fishing nets – they wash up from the sea, and sometimes wash back out, where they trap and kill sea creatures.
+We spend a little time on a beautiful beach removing old fishing nets or rubbish – they wash up from the sea, and sometimes wash back out, where they trap and kill sea creatures.

 Our dinner tonight is a picnic in the bush overlooking the beach (weather permitting).
-On our way back to our Homestead we search the plains for wallabies, kangaroos and wombats.
+On our way back to our Homestead we search the plains for Red-necked Wallabies, Eastern Grey Kangaroos and Bare-nosed (Common) Wombats.
 (B,L,D included).
 Accommodation: Snowy River Homestead, Orbost, or similar.

 This morning we depart East Gippsland after one last visit to the beach at the Mouth of the Snowy River.